 Graduate Study in Music Cognition

-Students with interests in music cognition are encouraged to pursue graduate study at Eastman/UR.
+Although we do not offer a PhD in music cognition, students with interests in music cognition are encouraged to pursue graduate study at Eastman/UR.
 This can be done either through the PhD program in music theory at Eastman, or through the PhD program in Brain and Cognitive Sciences at the University of Rochester.
 Students accepted into one of these PhD programs may design an interdepartmental PhD that combines coursework in both music theory and BCS and a jointly advised dissertation on a music-cognitive topic.

 Music Theory PhD at Eastman